buu342/N64-NetLib/README.md

 ##### How to play:
 1. If you haven't used [UNFLoader](https://github.com/buu342/N64-UNFLoader) before, it is recommended you do so to ensure your USB communication is working.
 2. Connect your flashcart to a computer that has an internet connection.
-3. Put your flashcart in a state where it's ready for USB uploading.
+3. Put your flashcart in a state where it's ready for USB uploading (this varies between flashcarts).
 4. Open the NetLibBrowser application on your PC.
 5. Find a server (or manually connect to one).
 6. Play on your console.